-We report on a study that explored the impact of twelve model factors on the adoption of hydrothermal liquefaction (HTL) as a WTE technology choice for concentrated animal feeding operations (CAFOs) and publicly owned treatment works (POTWs) in California (CA) and the rest of the United States (ROTUS).
+We report on a study that explored the impact of twelve model factors on the adoption of hydrothermal liquefaction (HTL) as a waste-to-energy (WTE) technology choice for concentrated animal feeding operations (CAFOs) and publicly owned treatment works (POTWs) in California (CA) and the rest of the United States (ROTUS).
 HTL is still under development, including U.S. Department of Energy research and development.
-The two pilot-scale HTL projects are located in Vancouver, British Columbia and Oakland, California, and there are no commercial-scale HTL facilities in operation.
-Although landfills intake some wet waste that could be used to produce biofuels via HTL, our model does not currently disaggregate these wet resources from other waste streams.
+Two pilot-scale HTL projects are located in Vancouver, British Columbia and Oakland, California, and there are no commercial-scale HTL facilities in operation.
+Although landfills intake some wet waste that could be used to produce biofuels via HTL, the model used in this study does not currently disaggregate these wet resources from other waste streams.
 As a result, we excluded landfills from this analysis.

 We found that investment in incumbent technologies (e.g., combined heat and power [CHP], compressed natural gas [CNG], electricity, and pipeline natural gas [PNG]) is more common than in less mature technologies.
 Even so, our model results identify scenarios under which HTL achieves modest levels of adoption.
 This occurs despite the main impediment to widespread adoption of HTL: its low commercial maturity level.
 Although important, higher commercial maturity alone does not prompt HTL adoption.